divvungiellatekno/course-HU-2018-2021/2021_Creutz/CreutzV2021.md

 Hfst only, this formalism is an extension of the xfst rewrite rules, and are a reimplementation of work by Xerox around 10 years ago.
 It allowes for more complex text processing, and with a few modifications we have turned the formalism into a tokeniser-and-morphological-analyser that will also output ambiguous tokens.
 Such ambiguity can then be resolved using Constraint Grammar, followed by a simple reformatter that rewrites tokens that are split in two.

 Using this setup it is possible to get the tokenisation almost perfect.
 In practice we still have some work to do, but we are already well above the alternative methods.
-This is for North Sámi only so far, but both the formalism and the infrastructure is of course language independent.

-The pmatch scripts are key to a new part of our infrastructure: rule-based grammar checking.
-The 1.0 release was done in the beginning of this month.
+The pmatch scripts are key to a recent addition to our infrastructure: rule-based grammar checking.
+We are also now developing text-to-speech systems using the pmatch scripts + VISLCG3 processing to turn raw text into disambiguated IPA text streams that can be fed to the synthesis engine.

 ## Constraint grammar

-* formalism developed at Helsinki university by Fred Karlsson, later extended by Tapanainen (CG2) and the VISL project (CG3)
+* formalism developed at Helsinki university by Fred Karlsson, later extended by Tapanainen (CG2), and even furthery by the VISL project (CG3)
 * main idea is to remove or select specific possible readings of ambiguous words given context constraints:
     * in the context of a subject personal pronoun, select a verb reading that agrees with the pronoun in person and number
 * used a lot in text parsers in combination with morphological analysers, giving very good results
-* also used in language technology tools and products such as machine translation and grammar checking
+* also used in language technology tools and products such as machine translation and grammar checking since the late 1990's

 ## Testing